 Male nipples remain woeful duds.

-Male lactation is a known side effect of anabolic steroids and Thorazine, an antipsychotic medication.
-Pituitary tumors and cirrhosis of the liver can also make men produce milk from their nipples.
-In fact, any time the liver is compromised there’s risk of male lactation, because a healthy liver’s job is to absorb spare hormones, an imbalance leads to too much prolactin floating around.
+Male lactation is a known side effect of anabolic steroids and thorazine, an antipsychotic medication.
+Pituitary tumors and cirrhosis of the liver can also make men produce milk.
+In fact, any time the liver is compromised there’s risk of male lactation, because a healthy liver’s job is to absorb spare hormones, and an imbalance leads to too much prolactin floating around.
 Soon after being rescued from POW camps in World War II, some men lactated because their hormones resumed producing prolactin once they were fed, but their livers had still not recovered from the trauma.